oubiwann/myriad-worlds/README.rst

 Myriad Worlds uses setuptools, and is thus ``pip``-friendly (and that's the best way to install the software).
 The installer automatically downloads and installs the dependencies, so you don't have to.
+In short, however, it depends upon DreamSSH_ which is a custom SSH server created with the Twisted networking framework (Python).

 If you like to keep a tight control over what gets installed into your system Python packages, we'd encourage you to use ``virtualenv`` to install and run